atomist/sdm/README.md

 ### Goals and Listeners

-The core SDM functionality relates to what happens on a push to a repository.
+The most important SDM functionality relates to what happens on a push to a repository.
 An SDM allows you to process a push in any way you choose, but typically you want it to initiate a delivery flow.

 #### Goals

 An SDM allows you to set **goals** on push.
 Goals correspond to the actions that make up a delivery flow, such as build and deployment.
 Goals are not necessarily sequential--some may be executed in parallel--but certain goals, such as deployment, have preconditions (goals that must have previously completed successfully).

 Goals are set using **rules**, which are typically expressed in a simple internal DSL.
-For example:
+For example, the following rules use predicates such as `ToDefaultBranch` and `IsMaven` to determine what goals to set for incoming pushes:

 ```typescript
 whenPushSatisfies(ToDefaultBranch, IsMaven, HasSpringBootApplicationClass, HasCloudFoundryManifest,